mshernandez5/coinaccount/README.md

 ############################################################################
 # UTXO Management - Recommended to leave as-is.
 ############################################################################

+# Minimum Amount For Deposit Not To Be Ignored
+coinaccount.deposit.minimum: 50000000

 # Minimum Number Of Confirmations To Consider User Deposit UTXOs Valid
 coinaccount.deposit.confirmations: 6